slissner/elm-openapi-workshop/step-2.md

 Quick introduction for those who are not yet familiar with OpenAPI:

 _"OpenAPI Specification (formerly Swagger Specification) is an API description format for REST APIs.
-An OpenAPI file allows you to describe your entire API, including:"_
+An OpenAPI file allows you to describe your entire API, including: [...]"_

 (See https://swagger.io/docs/specification/about/)